 Last published 18 Feb 2019

-Headleasing provides FACS with an opportunity to meet excess housing needs that ordinarily would be met with existing housing stock levels.
+Headleasing provides DCJ with an opportunity to meet excess housing needs that ordinarily would be met with existing housing stock levels.
 Factors such as demand exceeding the supply of housing stock in various locations, suitability of housing stock and the urgent nature of some housing needs all contribute to a need to Headlease properties.

 There are two types of lease arrangements for managing Headleases: